o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-builders.md

 toc: true
 ---

 An **Asset Builder** is a bundle of code that **Asset Processor** runs to generate product assets.
-Asset Builders can be distributed as Gems and might use third-party libraries to process assets.
-The **Scene Processing** Gem, for example, contains the Asset Builders that process `.fbx` files, and uses the [Open Asset Import Library](https://github.com/assimp/assimp) to parse `.fbx` files.
+Asset Builders can be distributed in Gems and might use third-party libraries to process assets.
+The **Scene Processing** Gem, for example, contains the Asset Builders that process `.fbx` files, and uses the [Open Asset Import Library](https://github.com/assimp/assimp) to parse `.fbx` files and convert them into runtime data that the Atom renderer can use, such as `.azmodel` files.

 {{< note >}}
 The Open Asset Import Library supports [many scene formats](https://github.com/assimp/assimp/blob/master/doc/Fileformats.md).
 You can experiment with additional formats by editing `o3de/Registry/sceneassetimporter.setreg` and adding format extensions to the `"SupportedFileTypeExtensions"` list.